Digital Humanities, Master Programme

 - koraljkagolublnuse

-- Fredrik Hanell Senior lecturer
+- Fredrik Hanell Senior lecturer, head of department

 - fredrikhanelllnuse